Frequently Asked Questions

 That's completely okay — and fully expected.

 If you drift, pause, or move slowly, you haven't fallen behind.
-You can return exactly where you left off, at any time.
-In fact, returning after a pause can often brings deeper clarity.
+You can return exactly where you left off at any time.
+In fact, returning after a pause often brings deeper clarity.

 Thought Freedom meets you where you are — again and again.